-The National Heritage Science Forum (NHSF) is a registered charity (Charitable Incorporated Organisation) that improves collaboration in heritage science by connecting communities of practice.
+The National Heritage Science Forum (NHSF) improves collaboration in heritage science by connecting communities of practice.

-- We shape the future through strategic partnerships to build and share knowledge, data and skills across organisational boundaries. - We connect people: researchers, conservators, curators, scientists from many disciplinary backgrounds, educators at all levels and commercial operators. - We co-create the Strategic Framework for Heritage Science in the UK and coordinate its delivery.
+• We shape the future through strategic partnerships to build and share knowledge, data and skills across organisational boundaries.

+- We connect people: researchers, conservators, curators, scientists from many disciplinary backgrounds, educators at all levels and commercial operators. - We co-create the Strategic Framework for Heritage Science in the UK and coordinate its delivery.